-Holding degrees in Human Sexuality and Biology, Dr. Megan Stubbs is an energetic multi-media savvy sex and relationships expert, and she's also a contributor to Mend.
+Holding degrees in Human Sexuality and Biology, Dr. Megan Stubbs is an energetic multi-media savvy sex and relationships expert, educator, and writer.
 She believes that sex should be fun and uses her lighthearted, intelligent, and humorous delivery to make it happen.

 We asked Megan a few questions about heartbreak and she opened up about learning to take her time throughout the healing process.